chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 well established concepts can never be too late.

 JPA is a very good example for this.
-Prior to EJB 3.0, persistence in Java EE was a very heavy weight approach which produced a lot of overhead.
+Prior to EJB 3.0, persistence in Java EE was a very heavy weight approach.
 Most developers weren't happy with it.
-That's why people preferred 3rd party solutions like Hibernate.
+That's why people preferred 3rd party solutions like [Hibernate](http://hibernate.org/).
 So Hibernate became a de-facto standard for ORM in Java.
 The JPA specification then created a standard which was heavily influenced by Hibernate.
 Which is a good thing.
 Remember that standardization should focus on technology that is battle tested and works good in practice.
 So did JPA